darlinghq/darling-docs/src/internals/basics/system-call-emulation.md

 system call emulation and having such an extensive and intrusive patchset merged into Linux would be too difficult.
 Requiring Darling's users to patch their kernels is out of question as well.

+In the past, Darling used a kernel module to implement many of the same things now handled by darlingserver.
+This approach had certain advantages (e.g. much simpler to manage Darling processes and typically faster than darlingserver), but it was found to be too unstable.
+Additionally, debugging kernel code is much harder than debugging userspace code, so it also presented development challenges.

 ### Disadvantages of this approach